What, Why, How, Who, kai.do?

 So, what would a typical post look like on kai.do?
 I don’t know yet!
 (Perhaps you’re looking at one).
 I’m willing to let kai.do evolve as I learn and change.
 But as of right now, my first vision is to explain statistical and machine learning techniques as simply as possible, but no simpler.
 I will focus on the why and the how, the practical execution (in R) and the reasons behind it.

 I find too many great R tutorials online teaching me a fancy new machine learning technique that leave me wondering, but why?
 What assumptions am I making when using linear regression to draw an association between two variables?
 When is a random forest model a good choice for a classification problem?
-I hope to address questions like this in the future.
+I hope to address questions like these in the future.

-I’m also plan on providing links to resources to take you further into the theory or whatever I think might be relevant or interesting.
+I also plan on providing links to resources to take you further into the theory or whatever I think might be relevant or interesting.

 The Who